 There are products to clean both the inside and outside of your camper, as well as our recommended cleaners for the water tanks and toilet cassette.

 The best products to clean the outside of your motorhome

 The first thing to consider when it comes to cleaning your camper or motorhome is where to do it.
 If you’re lucky enough to have your own driveway you’ll obviously want to do it there.
 We have no such luxury and usually end up taking the van to Gav’s parents for the day.

 You could ask, why don’t you just take it to a car wash in town?
 Two reasons…

 Firstly, the cost.
 Most hand-wash places will want at least £20 to clean a van-sized vehicle – and that’s just the outside.
 Secondly, the pressure washers they use are so powerful they can be damaging to the seals on a motorhome, especially if your van is an elder of the tribe like ours.

 For these reasons, we decided we’d rather spend a few hours every couple of months or so doing it ourselves.
 And on a nice sunny day it’s fun anyway!

 The average car cleaning shampoos don’t quite cut the mustard with vans.
 Yes, they will do the job but what we’ve found is that motorhomes tend to get black streaks from the window trims, gutters and seals.
 Normal car shampoo doesn’t seem to be so effective at removing these.

 We’ve found Dirt Busters Wash and Wax to be the best shampoo as it includes a cleaning solution specifically designed to tackle those blasted streaks!
 And it’s not just us saying this.
 Read the reviews on amazon and you’ll find most folks score it 4 or 5 stars.

 We use a telescopic-handled squeegee brush to wash the higher parts of the van and the over-cab windows.
-The collapsible bucket (below) is a handy way to save space if you’re going to be storing it in your van.
+A collapsible bucket is a handy way to save space if you’re going to be storing it in your van.